-“OPG has a longstanding commitment to promoting water safety,” says Ted Gruetzner, Vice President, Corporate Relations and Communications.
-“More than a third of our power comes from renewable hydroelectric generation, so we’re always exploring new ways to keep the “stay clear, stay safe” message fresh and memorable.”
+“OPG has a longstanding commitment to promoting water safety,” says Jennifer Rowe, Senior Vice President, Corporate Affairs.
+“More than a third of our power comes from renewable hydroelectric generation, so we’re always exploring new ways to keep the 'stay clear, stay safe' message fresh and memorable.”

 As demand for electricity rises and falls throughout each day, operators stationed many kilometres away open and close dams, and start and stop generating units as needed.
 Water that looks safe may become turbulent with little or no warning.